-If the exit poll released on Wednesday night proves correct, the ruling liberal party of Mark Rutte would come close to finding a majority in parliament together with the likeminded liberal Democrats and Christian Democrats.
+If the exit poll released on Wednesday night turns out to be correct, the ruling liberal party of Mark Rutte would come close to finding a majority in the next parliament with the likeminded liberal Democrats and Christian Democrats.

-The three parties are projected to win 69 seats.
+The three are projected to win 69 seats.
 76 are needed for a majority.